 An important factor in evaluating the department's performance in temporary traffic control design, deployment, operation, and maintenance is the measurement of our work zones affect on the mobility of highway users.
-This measure tracks how well the department meets customer expectations of work zones on state highways.
+This measure tracks how well the department meets customer expectations of traffic flow in, around, and through work zones on state highways.

-Using a formal inspection worksheet, Construction and Materials, Maintenance, Traffic and the district staff evaluate mobility in work zones across the state.
+Using a formal inspection worksheet, Construction and Materials, Maintenance, Traffic, and district employees evaluate mobility in work zones across the state.
 Each evaluation consists of a subjective assessment of engineered and operational factors affecting traffic flow.
-The evaluator assigns a pass, fail or n/a rating to each of these individual factors and a pass or fail rating for their overall perception of traffic flow in, around and through the work zone.
+The evaluator assigns a pass, fail, or n/a rating to each of these individual factors and a pass or fail rating for their overall perception of traffic flow in, around, and through the work zone.
 The overall perception ratings are compiled quarterly and reported via this measurement.
-This inspection program began in June 2005.
+Note: This inspection program began in June 2005.

-The results of the 1,899 inspections this calendar year (235, 759, and 905 in the first three quarters, respectively) show great progress in this measure, as the percent of work zones meeting mobility expectations rose by 8.3 percent over calendar year 2005 inspection results.
-The increase may be attributed to MoDOT's emphasis on creating exemplary work zones by minimizing work zone congestion and delays despite increased traffic demand and volume of work zones in Missouri this year.
+Compilation of the 2,220 evaluations performed by MoDOT staff between January and November of this calendar year resulted in a 97 percent satisfaction rating for work zone traffic flow (i.e., a negative perception of traffic flow was recorded in 3 percent of the evaluations).
+This rating represents a positive increase of 8.6 percent over calendar year 2005 inspection results.
+Such progress may be attributed to MoDOT's emphasis on creating exemplary work zones by minimizing work zone congestion and delays despite increased traffic demand and volume of work zones in Missouri this year.